The Graham Bond Organisation: History

-The band gained minor attention after their 'Waltz For a Pig' (originally titled 'Ode to a Toad') was issued as the B-side of the Who's 1966 single 'Substitute', which reached number 5 on the UK Singles Chart.
+The band gained minor attention after their "Waltz for a Pig" (originally titled "Ode to a Toad") was issued as the B-side of the Who's 1966 single "Substitute", which reached number 5 on the UK Singles Chart.
 The band was billed as 'the Who Orchestra' for this release and the track was written by Baker.

 The group was plagued with problems because of substance abuse and Baker's ongoing feud with Bruce.
 Retrospectives of Cream indicate that Bond deputised Baker to fire Bruce, who joined Manfred Mann for a short time until July 1966 when Baker formed Cream with Bruce and Eric Clapton.
 The group recorded "St. James' Infirmary" without Bruce on 10 January 1966, which was released in the United States on the Ascot label and received indifferently.
 Another sideman was Mike Falana on trumpet.
+He already had a degree of star status by the early 1960s.
+Falana, sometimes spelt as Mike Felana was with Bond in 1963 and at some stage, replaced Jack Bruce with Bond then playing bass on the pedals.

 Bond reformed the Organisation with Jon Hiseman on drums.
 As a trio, Bond, Heckstall-Smith and Hiseman recorded the single "You’ve Gotta Have Love Babe" / "I Love You" (both by Graham Bond) on 18 January 1967 for Page One records.
 Bond left for the USA, releasing two albums there in 1969 with well-known session players.
 Hiseman and Heckstall-Smith would leave to join John Mayall & the Bluesbreakers for Bare Wires (recorded April 1968) before forming Colosseum in the summer of 1968, with Tony Reeves on bass and Dave Greenslade keyboards.

 The Graham Bond Organisation's lack of commercial success, internal struggles and drug problems brought the band to an end in 1967, but its importance was soon recognised with the vogue for blues and progressive rock and the increased sales of albums.
 The double album Solid Bond, released by Warner Bros.
 Records in 1970, compiled live tracks recorded in 1963 by the Graham Bond Quartet (Bond, McLaughlin, Bruce and Baker) and a studio session from 1966 by the final trio version of the Graham Bond Organisation (Bond, Heckstall-Smith and Hiseman).

 Graham Bond reunited with his former bandmates in the early 1970s, playing with Ginger Baker's Air Force and also spending a short time touring with Jack Bruce's band.
 He subsequently signed a contract with Vertigo Records and was reportedly off drugs by this time, although he was becoming increasingly obsessed with black magic.
 Bond died in May 1974, when he was hit by a train at London's Finsbury Park underground station.

-John McLaughlin is the last surviving member of the band as of 2021.